Jay Emmanuel-Thomas

-Jay Aston Emmanuel-Thomas (born 27 December 1990) is an English professional footballer who plays for National League club Braintree Town.
+Jay Aston Emmanuel-Thomas (born 27 December 1990) is an English professional footballer who currently plays for Isthmian League Premier Division club Whitehawk.
 A product of the Arsenal Academy, he is a versatile forward and can play as a winger or striker.

 Emmanuel-Thomas began his career with Arsenal of the Premier League and, although he won trophies with the youth team and played regularly for the reserves, he was unable to secure a regular place in the first team and was sent out on loan to several lower-division clubs.
 In 2011 he left Arsenal to join Ipswich Town of the Football League Championship.
 He subsequently played for Bristol City and had a two-year spell at Queens Park Rangers, during which he was again loaned out.
 In 2019 he joined PTT Rayong in Thailand but the following year moved to Scottish club Livingston.
-He joined another Scottish club, Aberdeen in 2021 before moving to India to play for Jamshedpur FC.
+He joined another Scottish club, Aberdeen in 2021 before moving to India to play for Jamshedpur.

-In 2025 Emmanuel-Thomas pleaded guilty to orchestrating the attempted importation of drugs into Britain, and was dismissed by his football club while awaiting sentencing.
+In 2025 Emmanuel-Thomas pleaded guilty to orchestrating the attempted importation of drugs into Britain, and was dismissed by Scottish club Greenock Morton while awaiting sentencing.
 In June of that year he was sentenced to four years in prison.
-He resumed his career upon being released on parole.
+He resumed his career in non-League with AFC Totton upon being released on parole.